By Stefaan Ghijs

 Most of the business travellers only know large airports.
 This appears from various surveys that Fly Aeolus has carried out and from searches of the Fly Aeolus website flight calculator.
 If you are travelling by airline some of the well-known big airports are often the best choice, but this does not necessarily account for private jet travel.

 With a private jet you can land closer to your final destination because private aircraft can land at smaller airports, saving you additional travel time.
 Also landing and handling fees, parking fees etc. are less costly on a regional airport, than when flying to/from a large airport.
 In the end you can land closer to your final destination and save some money on airport fees.
+Look on our destinations page for all the 1600 destinations we are offering!

 4. Book an Air Taxi